omarmokrani97/SeisInsight-Synthetic-2D-Seismic-Section-Generator/README.md

-# Synthetic Seismic Reflection Modelling Software
+# SeisInsight - Synthetic 2D Seismic Section Generator

 > Please note that this is a primary page and may be subject to further development and improvements.